-- > Granting a Corporate Income Tax rebate of 25% of tax payable, capped at \$\$15,000 (US\$10,700) for the year of assessment (YA) 2020 - > Automatic extension of interest-free instalments of two months for payment of CIT on Estimated Chargeable Income (ECI) - All companies with Corporate Income Tax (CIT) payments due in the months of April, May and June 2020 will be granted an automatic three-month deferment of these payments.
-The CIT payments that are deferred from April, May and June 2020 will be collected in July, August and September 2020 respectively. - > Extended payment is also granted to companies whose CIT payments are due in the months of April, May and June 2020 and are not on instalment arrangement. - > Companies with financial year ending in January 2020 and February 2020 will be granted an automatic extension till 30 June 2020 to file their YA 2021 ECI. - > Automatic one-month extension to 15 May 2020 will be provided for submission of Section 45 Withholding Tax Forms due 15 April 2020. - For companies regarded as Singapore tax resident in YA 2020, the tax authorities are prepared to consider the company as Singapore tax resident for YA 2021 even though the Board meetings are held outside Singapore or held via electronic means due to COVID-19.
+- ▶ Granting a Corporate Income Tax rebate of 25% of tax payable, capped at S\$15,000 (US\$10,700) for the year of assessment (YA) 2020 - > Automatic extension of interest-free instalments of two months for payment of CIT on Estimated Chargeable Income (ECI) - All companies with Corporate Income Tax (CIT) payments due in the months of April, May and June 2020 will be granted an automatic three-month deferment of these payments.
+The CIT payments that are deferred from April, May and June 2020 will be collected in July, August and September 2020 respectively. - > Extended payment is also granted to companies whose CIT payments are due in the months of April, May and June 2020 and are not on instalment arrangement. - Companies with financial year ending in January 2020 and February 2020 will be granted an automatic extension till 30 June 2020 to file their YA 2021 ECI. - Automatic one-month extension to 15 May 2020 will be provided for submission of Section 45 Withholding Tax Forms due 15 April 2020. - For companies regarded as Singapore tax resident for the immediate preceding YA, the tax authorities are prepared to consider the company as Singapore tax resident for YA 2021 and/or YA 2022 even though the Board meetings are held outside Singapore or held via electronic means due to COVID-19.
 This is provided that there is no change in the economic circumstances of the company.
-Conversely, where a company is not Singapore tax resident in YA 2020, the tax authorities will regard the company as non-resident for YA 2021 provided that there is no change in the economic circumstances of the company and Board meetings are held in Singapore due to COVID-19. - The tax authorities will not treat a foreign company as having a permanent establishment (PE) in Singapore as a result of the unplanned presence of their employees due to COVID-19 provided the company does not have a PE in Singapore for YA 2020, there are no other changes to the economic circumstances of the company, the physical presence of such employees is temporary and the activities performed by such employees would not have been performed in Singapore if not for the travel restrictions. - Granting of rebate of 100%/60%/30% for property tax payable for the period 1 January to 31 December 2020 for qualifying commercial and other non residential properties - Enhancing the carry-back relief scheme to allow qualifying deductions for YA 2020 to be carried back up to the three immediate preceding YAs (it is currently allowed for only the immediate preceding YA), capped at S\$100,000 (US\$71,400) of qualifying deductions and subject to conditions
+Conversely, where a company is not Singapore tax resident in the immediate preceding YA, the tax authorities will regard the company as non-resident for YA 2021 and/or YA 2022 provided that there is no change in the economic circumstances of the company and Board meetings are held in Singapore due to COVID-19. - The tax authorities will not treat a foreign company as having a permanent establishment (PE) in Singapore in YA 2021 and/or YA 2022 as a result of the unplanned presence of their employees due to COVID-19 provided the company does not have a PE in Singapore for the immediate preceding YA, there are no other changes to the economic circumstances of the company, the physical presence of such employees is temporary, the activities performed by such employees would not have been performed in Singapore if not for the travel restrictions and these employees will leave Singapore as soon as they are able to do so, following the relaxation of travel restrictions relating to COVID-19. - Granting of rebate of 100%/60%/30% for property tax payable for the period 1 January to 31 December 2020 for qualifying commercial and other non residential properties - Enhancing the carry-back relief scheme to allow qualifying deductions for YA 2020 to be carried back up to the three immediate preceding YAs (it is currently allowed for only the immediate preceding YA), capped at S\$100,000 (US\$71,400) of qualifying deductions and subject to conditions